jodymgustafson/ez-ioc/readme.md

 - Bind to a constructor function
 - Bind to a factory function

-In all cases you bind a name to an implementation.
-The name can be a `string` or a `Symbol`.
+In all cases you bind an identifier to an implementation.
+The identifier can be a `string` or a `Symbol`.

 There are two bind methods:
 - bind()